 Juvia’s lips were also a little fuller than Jenny’s but not adorned with any kind of lipstick.
 Although she had occasionally used some nail polish to make her nails blue to match her hair.

-Pulling forward and out of Ranma’s hug, Jenny shifted around, kissing him ardently on the lips, while Juvia got involved, working Ranma’s trousers down to his ankles before standing up and leaning in to kiss Jenny on the lips as Ranma pulled back to work on Jenny’s neck.
-The blue-haired woman then moaned throatily as Ranma switched to her, nipping, licking and biting at her collarbone and neck while she grabbed his shaft with both hands.
+Pulling forward and out of Ranma’s hug, Jenny shifted around, kissing him ardently on the lips, while Juvia got involved, working Ranma’s trousers down to his ankles before standing up and leaning in to kiss Jenny on the lips, as Ranma pulled back to work on Jenny’s neck.
+The blue-haired woman then moaned throatily as Ranma switched to her, nipping, licking and biting at her collarbone and neck, while she grabbed his shaft with both hands.
 Having already seen that it was hard and ready, provided a little bit of water to act as a bit of lubricant.
 Just like using her water form to heal, Juvia had discovered she could change the viscosity of the water she became to create a kind of lubricant.

 Not that much was needed at this point, as Ranma’s pre-cum did the job very nicely.
 She smeared her palm over the bulbous head of his cock for a few seconds, then worked her hand up and down his shaft, and then back up, repeating the action until his entire cock glistened with pre-cum.
 Then she pulled back, ignoring Ranma’s growl of protest as she moved down their bodies, licking at Jenny’s nipple, then Ranma’s, her hands moving off of his shaft and up his body for a second, reveling in the muscles there.
 Ranma was even more defined than he had been before entering the Blasted Lands, but more than that, his muscles were just larger all around, a sign that he had aged over that year, with wider shoulders and more muscles elsewhere.